Kirov7/CouloyDB/README.md

 # CouloyDB  (In Developing)
 ## CouloyDB is a fast KV store engine based on bitcask model
-CouloyDB's goal is to compromise between performance and storage costs, as some scenarios redis alternative products.
+CouloyDB's goal is to compromise between performance and storage costs, as an alternative to Redis in some scenarios.

 ## Fast start
 import the library